-New Product Limited Warranty:
+New Product Warranty:

-With a 3 year limited warranty, Electromotive offers, by far, one of the best warranties in the business on all new XDi and TEC units, for the original purchaser only, from the original purchase date.
-We warrant all products manufactured by Electromotive to be free of defects in materials and workmanship during the warranty period.
-Any defective products that are returned to Electromotive within the warranty period will be repaired or replaced, at the option of Electromotive.
-Replacement products may include remanufactured or refurbished products or components.

-The replacement product will, in turn, be warranted to the original purchaser for 3 years from the date of replacement.
+Electromotive offers a 1 year warranty on all new XDi and TEC units, for the original purchaser only, from the original purchase date.
+We warrant our products to free of defects in materials and workmanship during the warranty period.
+The replacement product will, in turn, be warranted for 1 year from the date of replacement.
+Electromotive will pay for standard shipping to return the repaired/replacement unit to the customer, if a defect covered under warranty is found.

-Note: Products that show evidence of tampering, abuse, accident damage, unusual wear and tear, or other unusual conditions may be excluded from warranty coverage.
+Note: At Electromotive's discretion, products that show evidence of tampering, abuse, accident damage, or other unusual wear and tear conditions may not be eligible for warranty coverage.
 See details under Warranty Exclusions.